 Daniel Finkelman on Dentistry and Psychology

 Daniel Finkelman (DMD, B.Sc.
-Psychology) was born 42 years ago in Israel, studied dentistry and psychology in Jerusalem and then moved to The Netherlands.
-He is currently the dentist and owner of The Hague Dental Care and recently launched the website TreatYourDentalFear.com, which was inspired by his experience on the DFC forum over the last 10 years.
+Psychology) was born in Israel in 1976, studied dentistry and psychology in Jerusalem and then moved to The Netherlands.
+He is currently the dentist and owner of The Hague Dental Care and has launched a website TreatYourDentalFear.com, which was inspired by his experience on the DFC forum over the last 10 years.
 Our DFC volunteer Nikoleta Gehrmann travelled to The Hague to interview him.

-Daniel Finkelman: I always wanted to study psychology, from an early age on.
+Daniel: I always wanted to study psychology, from an early age on.
 Plus, I needed a break from dentistry.
-Between my third and fourth year in dental school I took a year’s break from teeth and went to study psychology.
+Between my third and fourth year in dental school, I took a year’s break from teeth and went to study psychology.
 During that year, I came across Cognitive Behavioural Therapy and I said to myself “Wow, we can use that for anxiety”.

 Even though I thought in the beginning that CBT can be a good solution for dental anxiety, these days I no longer believe that.
 There are some bits and pieces of CBT that can be used, but not the protocol as a whole.
 Later on, I came across other approaches and methods in psychology such as motivational interviewing, positive psychology, narrative psychology, mindfulness and others.

 I remember very well one lecture with a very senior professor, during which this professor of psychology asked a simple question: “Why does psychology work?”
 There are all kinds of psychological theories and approaches, sometimes they even contradict one another, but still, it looks as if they all more or less work.
 The answer apparently is that it is not about the therapy, but it is all about the therapist.
 As long as the therapist is knowledgeable, skilful and committed to the patient, therapy can take place.
 The important principle is to touch the problem in a safe and skilful way.